Madalyn Murray O'Hair: Activism and politics

 In 1960, Murray filed a lawsuit against the Baltimore City Public School System (Murray v.
 Curlett), naming her son William as plaintiff.
 She challenged the city school system's practice of requiring students to participate in Bible readings at the city's public schools.
 She said her son's refusal to participate had resulted in bullying by classmates and that administrators condoned this behavior.
 After consolidation with Abington School District v.
 Schempp, the lawsuit was heard by the Supreme Court of the United States in 1963.
 The Court voted 8–1 in Schempp's favor, saying that mandatory public Bible readings by students were unconstitutional.
 Prayer in schools other than Bible-readings had been ruled as unconstitutional the year before by the Court in Engel v.
 Vitale (1962).

 O'Hair filed a number of other lawsuits: one was against the National Aeronautics and Space Administration (NASA) because of the Apollo 8 Genesis reading.
 The case was rejected by the U.S. Supreme Court for lack of jurisdiction.
 The challenge had limited effect.

 O'Hair endorsed Jimmy Carter in the 1976 presidential election because of Carter's opposition to mandatory school prayer, his support for sex education in public schools, and his stance on ecological matters.

+In a 1989 interview, O'Hair said "I told my kids I just want three words on my tombstone, if I have one.
+I'll probably be cremated.
+One is "woman."
+I'm very comfortable in that role.
+I've loved being a woman, I've loved being a mother, I've loved being a grandmother.
+I want three words: Woman, Atheist, Anarchist.
+That's me."